About the Award

 The Early Career Conference Award (ECCA) was established in 2007.
 The purpose of the award is to provide the opportunity for those at the start of their career to attend the SLA Annual Conference, and benefit from the networking opportunities that SLA and SLA Europe provide.

-As with previous years, the Early Career Conference Awards will provide invaluable opportunities for new library and information professionals to develop and establish themselves within their chosen sector.
+The Early Career Conference Awards provide invaluable opportunities for new library and information professionals to develop and establish themselves within their chosen sector.

 Each Award is worth about $4000.
 It covers the full cost of Conference registration, hotel lodging, economy return airfare to Boston, and meals and appropriate incidental expenses.
-Award winners will be paired with a mentor from the sponsoring Division.
-The mentor will brief the award winner before the Conference, give guidance during the Conference, and maintain a link to the Division following the Conference.
+Award winners are paired with a mentor from the sponsoring Division.
+The mentor briefs the award winner before the Conference, gives guidance during the Conference, and maintains a link to the Division following the Conference.

 Contact our Chair of the Early Career & Awards Committee at email@example.com, for further information.